kzollove/Exercise-6/README.md

 1. Calculate the monthly average temperatures for the entire data file using the `resample()` function
 2. Save the output to a new Pandas Series called `dataMonths`
 3. Create a second Series called `dataMonthsC` that has the monthly temperatures in Celsius.
-4. Merge the two data Series into a single Pandas DataFrame using the `pd.concat()` function.
+4. Merge the two data Series into a single Pandas DataFrame called `monthlyData` using the `pd.concat()` function.
 4. Upload the updated script to your repository for this week's exercise.

 # Problem 3 - Calculating temperature anomalies (4 points)